KubeRocketCI/docs/docs/operator-guide/troubleshooting/resource-observability.md

 ## Cause

 The problem might be caused by several factors.
 First of all, default and allowed namespaces may be either unset or set incorrectly.
 Secondly, service account used for browsing the KubeRocketCI portal may have insufficient permission set.
-Thirdly, if Keycloak is used for as an authication mechanism, then the problem might be related to improper group membership.
+Thirdly, if Keycloak is used for as an authentication mechanism, then the problem might be related to improper group membership.

 ## Solution